xingjin2017/CarND-Path-Planning-Project/README.md

 The highway's waypoints loop around so the frenet s value, distance along the road, goes from 0 to 6945.554.

+## Project Reflection

+In order to generate a path that the car can safely drive on based on its environment, the following steps are taken.

+### Assess the current environment

+This includes the car's current position, speed, yaw, and other cars on the road through the sensor fusion data.
+There is a dedicated PathPlanner class that records and handles all these, and the whole path planning process.

+The car's current position is recorded using the MyCar class and gets updated to the PathPlanner using PathPlanner::resetMyCar, for every time interval.
+The SensedCar class is used to record the individual cars on the road.
+The vector of sensorFusion gets translate to the vector of SensedCars for easier handling.

+In the PathPlanner::planWaypoints function, the assessment of the current situation is made and a target rudimentary path is selected.
+This inculdes lane assesment, whether it is desirable to stay in the current lane (PathPlanner::scoreStaySameLane), if there is a car in front that is close and driving slow, it maybe desirable to switch to another lane.
+Switching to left lane and right lane are assessed in the functions PathPlanner::scoreChangeToLeftLane and PathPlanner::scoreChangeToRightLane.
+Lane changing depends on if there is a safe distance between the ego car and the cars in front and behind in the target lane.
+There is a minimum required distance before switching is desirable.
+It also depends on thoese cars' speed.
+All these are put together in the PathPlanner::decideOnLane function, which decides on which target lane to use for the planning.
+The function also returns the nearest front car in the target lane to help determine the target speed.
+Once the target lane and the reference speed are known, based on the maximum allowed acceleration (gMaxAcceleration), a target speed for the end of planning period is calculated.
+Once we know all these, assume the end acceleration is 0.0, given the long (250) planning steps - about 5 seconds.

+Then in PathPlanner::planWaypoints, the jerk minimization functions are used in both the S direction and the D direction to find out the desired trajectories based on time.
+The corresponding function is PathPlanner::jerkMinimization.
+The results are S/D trajectories keyed on time.
+The jerk minimization formula is from the class lectures.

+Once we have the target trajectories from the PathPlanner::planWaypoints function, the PathPlanner::generateSmoothTrajectory function is called to generate the target next_x_vals and next_y_vals, which are used as the input to the simulator for the actual driving.
+Here, in order to have smoothing driving, a fixed number of x/y points from the previous path are used (gKeepPreviousSteps 40 in the code).
+The earlier trajectories generated in PathPlanner::planWaypoints are based on time, here in the generateSmoothTrajectory function, we sample a few sparse points at the second half of the planning time period, and use these points plus the first two points from the previous path, to fit splines for both X and Y. Once we have the xSpline, ySpline that are keyed on time, we get the corresponding x and y values for each time step (interval of 0.02 second) and add them to the next_x_vals and next_yvals, which already have certain number (gKeepPreviousSteps) of x/y values from the previous path.

+This is it.
+A bit extra tuning to make sure the maximum speed, acceleration, etc. are not violated.
+The car is able to drive more than one complete loop repeatedly!

 ## Basic Build Instructions

 1. Clone this repo.